 Component Initial reasonability assessment Comprehensive Electronic Directory (CED) The 2015 MCA USO Decision established that the universal service shall include the provision of a free electronic telephone directory which is web-based and includes an interface that allows smartphone users to look up directory related data.
 This obligation replaced the withdrawn obligations for the provision of a printed telephone directory and a telephone directory enquiry service (with the exception of telephone directory enquiry service for visually impaired persons).
 In connection with the above obligation, GO has launched a directory smartphone app in December 2016.
-The 2019 CED component (like previous claims) claims funding for the operating costs of servicing this directory app.
+The 2020 CED component (like previous claims) claims funding for the operating costs of servicing this directory app.
 The inclusion of the costs connected to the operation of the smartphone directory app in the USO claim is considered reasonable and appropriate in view of the MCA USO Decision provisions.
-In the Calculation Accuracy phase, further calculation details are requested from GO and reviewed to verify the claimed cost components to USO.
+In the Calculation Accuracy phase, further calculation details will be requested from GO and reviewed to verify the claimed cost components to USO.
 Intangible benefits Intangible benefits should form part of the USO computation.
 Though inherently difficult to quantify, international research shows that a number of claims in other countries have also included intangible benefits, with the main benefits relating to ubiquity, brand enhancement, life-cycle and marketing.
 In their USO application for funding, GO have claimed to have insufficient data to estimate the lifecycle benefit, and they claim that the marketing benefit is irrelevant locally since payphones are not commonly used by consumers or utilized to advertise.
 GO also claim that the ubiquity benefit is no longer relevant given the withdrawal of the fixed line access obligation (except for cases of market failure) in the 2015 MCA USO Decision and given that all geographical areas are economically profitable.
-The methodology employed by GO for the estimation of this benefit for the 2019 claim is based upon a benchmark comparison with the benefit estimation results of a number of other European USPs.
-The estimation methodology, inputs and calculations employed by GO are further assessed in the Calculation Accuracy phase.
+The methodology employed by GO for the estimation of this benefit for the 2020 claim is based upon a benchmark comparison with the benefit estimation results of a number of other European USPs.
+It is noted that the methodology employed for the 2020 claim is based on a different indicator from previous claims which will be further assessed in the next phase.